 - The quickest way to rebuild the Spotlight database

-How to rebuild the Spotlight index via System Preferences
+How to rebuild the Spotlight index via System Settings

 When the Spotlight search is not working on your Mac correctly, try to reindex it via System Preferences.

-Here are the steps to refresh the Spotlight.
+Here are the steps to rebuild Spotlight index: